project-chip/connectedhomeip/src/controller/python/README.md

 ## Working with Python CHIP Controller

+This section describes how to use Python CHIP controller to test the Matter accessory.
+Below steps depends on the application clusters that you implemented on the device side and may be different for your accessory.

-### 1. Prepare the Matter accessory.
+### Step 1: Prepare the Matter accessory.

-In this tutorial, the [Matter: Light Bulb](/examples/lighting-app) example with Bluetooth LE commissioning will be used, but similar steps can be executed with the rest of the examples.
-Check [Matter examples](/examples) for the list of available samples.
+This tutorial is using the [Matter Light Bulb](/examples/lighting-app) example with the Bluetooth LE commissioning.
+However, you can adapt this procedure to other available [Matter examples](/examples).

 Build and program the device with the Matter accessory firmware by following the example's documentation.

-### 2. Enable Bluetooth LE advertising on Matter accessory device.
+### Step 2: Enable Bluetooth LE advertising on Matter accessory device.

-Some examples are configured to advertise automatically on boot, others require physical trigger like pushing the button.
-Follow the Matter accessory example's documentation to learn how Bluetooth LE advertising is enabled.
+Some examples are configured to advertise automatically on boot.
+Other examples require physical trigger, for example pushing a button.
+Follow the documentation of the Matter accessory example to learn how Bluetooth LE advertising is enabled for the given example.

-### 3. Discover Matter accessory device over Bluetooth LE
+### Step 3: Discover Matter accessory device over Bluetooth LE

 An uncommissioned accessory device advertises over Bluetooth LE.
 Run the following command to scan all advertised Matter devices: